How to Avoid Hurting Your Home Appraisal: Cleaning, Updating & Fixing

 What will hurt my appraised value?

-Location will have the greatest effect and potential decrease of appraisal value.
-This is because most properties are valued within 20% of a comparable house’s value within its area.
+Location will have the greatest effect and potential decrease in appraisal value.
+Most homes are valued within 20% of comparable properties within their area.

 How much does a home appraisal cost?